 You can get really creative and make any shape you can imagine.
 A simple yet interesting homemade mold is to fill a clean empty milk or juice carton with ice cubes around a center wick or wicks.
 Pour the hot wax in.
 Allow it to cool then remove the carton.
 The candle will be left with decorative holes.

 Just remember to never leave a burning candle unattended, and make sure your house has a fire safety plan (smoke detectors, fire extinguishes, etc.).
-There's a useful fire safety website provided by the government with lots of tips.
+There's a useful candle fire safety website provided by the National Fire Protection Association with lots of information and tips.